davewoodall/woodall/content/posts/2017-12-01-how-to-make-business-cards.md

 ---
 title: how to make business cards
-description: I created a simple static website template for developers who don't have a professional website.
-This is a way for them to get one in less than 30 minutes!
+description: "I created a simple static website template for developers who don not have a professional website.
+This is a way for them to get one in less than 30 minutes!"
 created_at: 2017-12-01 13:11:31 -0500
 last_updated: 2017-12-01 13:11:31 -0500
 kind: article